-We teach and supervise more than 750 home and foreign students who are variously enrolled on our Bachelor’s in Sociology (as both core subject and option), Master’s in Sociology (including the options “Work, Economy, Welfare”, “Sustainability and Societal Transformation” and, as of the Winter semester 2019/2020, “Gender Relations in Modern Societies”) our Master’s in Social Theory.
+We teach and supervise more than 750 home and foreign students who are variously enrolled on our Bachelor’s in Sociology (as both core and supplementary subject), Master’s in Sociology (including the options “Work, Economy, Welfare”, “Sustainability and Societal Transformation” and, as of the Winter semester 2019/2020, “Gender Relations in Modern Societies”) or Master’s in Social Theory.

-As academic colleagues our work is characterized by close cooperation as well as productive disputation : this finds expression in the public colloquia held by the Institute’s study sections, where shared thinking, analysis and debate take place.
+Our work is characterized by close cooperation as well as productive disputation: this finds expression in the public colloquia held by the Institute’s study sections, where shared thinking, analysis and debate take place.
 Thanks to its nationally and internationally renowned academic staff, the Institute at Jena is recognized as a strong research institution whose scholarly output also reaches and informs broader publics. → Click here for more on our research profile and specific research projects.

 Alongside research, sociologists at Jena also place great emphasis on teaching and supervising students and training new upcoming academics.
 As well as conveying well-grounded knowledge in sociological theory and the qualitative and quantitative methods of empirical social research, the Institute offers teaching in the discipline’s classical strands, such as the sociology of gender and economics, political sociology and the sociology of industrial relations.
 Additionally, though, we also have strengths in areas that are only just beginning to attract broader attention, such as environmental sociology and the sociology of socio-ecological processes of transformation.
 A particular hallmark of the Institute is that it provides students with a comprehensive training in methods, introducing them in equal measure to the qualitative and quantitative methods of empirical social research, their potential and limitations, as well as ways of combining the two.